fraurenheit/fraurenheit/README.md

 - 📫 You can reach me on social media **@Fraurenheit or send me an e-mail: iremmbuyukcingil@gmail.com**

-- 🚀 I feel ready to work as a ** Full Stack Mobile & Web App Developer or Front End Developer.**
+- 🚀 I feel ready to work as **Full Stack Mobile & Web App Developer or Front End Developer.**

 <br> <br> <br>